Prefer to listen? Check out the related episode from the I Hear You podcast.

 The next time someone shares something with you (an experience, fear, concern, hope, dream, etc.), try validating them.
 Get into the experience with them, identify the emotion they’re feeling, and show that you understand why they’re feeling it.
 It’s surprisingly connecting.

 This is a broad, high-level look at validation.
-For a deeper dive, including dozens of real-life examples and actionable approaches to deepening your connection with others, check out my new book, I Hear You: The Surprisingly Simple Skill Behind Extraordinary Relationships.
+For a deeper dive, including dozens of real-life examples and actionable approaches to deepening your connection with others, check out my book, I Hear You: The Surprisingly Simple Skill Behind Extraordinary Relationships.